-- 1. Upon receipt of an application, administrative/clerical staff will have a maximum 5 business days to process the application (ex. opening mail, date stamping, data entry, etc.).
-This step is prior to and not part of the 15 business day completeness review. - 2.
-If a formal pre-application meeting was not held prior to application package submission, the conservation district and the regional office will meet within 5 business days of receipt of the application to designate the application manager for the application, determine the priority of the permit application review and establish the permit decision guarantee time frame(s). - 3.
-Assign the permit application package a permit number - 4.
+- 7. The delegated conservation district will deposit payment of the permit application administrative filling fee for the individual NPDES permit to the appropriate district Clean Water Fund within 10 business days of the receipt of the application package.
+Delegated conservation districts should not hold the permit application fee until the application completeness review is done. - 8.
 The conservation district or the Department application manager will review the application package within 15 business days of receipt to ensure that it is a complete and technically adequate application package.
-The completeness checklist for individual NPDES permits should be used to complete this review.
-If the application is complete proceed to Section IIA. - 5.
-The delegated conservation district will deposit payment of the \$1,500.00 administrative filling fee for the individual NPDES permit to the appropriate district Clean Water Fund when the completeness review is completed. - 6.
-If the application contains deficiencies that are determined to be minor, the conservation district or the Department application manager will contact the applicant by telephone to explain the deficiency and offer the opportunity to submit the necessary materials informally before the completeness review deadline expires to ensure the Department has all the necessary information.
-The application manager may follow-up after the phone call with an email to the applicant and/or consultant.
+The completeness checklist submitted with the permit application should be used to complete this review.
+If the application is complete proceed to Section IIA; if the application is incomplete continue with this section. - 9.
+If the application contains deficiencies that are determined to be minor, the conservation district or the Department application manager will contact the applicant by telephone to explain the deficiency and offer the opportunity to submit the necessary materials informally before the completeness review deadline expires.

-A phone log will be kept by each conservation district or application manager that details the name of the person contacted, the day and time of the conversation, and notes for all communications regarding the completeness and technical reviews.
+A phone log will be kept by each delegated conservation district or Department application manager that details the name of the person contacted, the day and time of the conversation, and notes for all communications regarding the completeness and technical reviews.
 It is recommended that all logs be retained with the application file.

-In the event the conservation district or application manager is unable to contact the applicant by phone before the completeness review deadline, the application manager will proceed in accordance with Section IIB.
+In the event the delegated conservation district or application manager is unable to contact the applicant by phone or e-mail before the completeness review deadline, the application manager will proceed in accordance with Section IIB.

-- 7. If the applicant submits the requested information and the requested information meets the requirements for a complete application, proceed to Section IIA below. - 8.
-If the applicant originally failed to submit the required application information, or if the submittal contents are not of sufficient soundness, or if the minor deficiencies were not addressed within the completeness review timeframe, proceed in accordance with Section IIIB below.
+- 10. If the applicant submits the requested information and the requested information meets the requirements for a complete application, proceed to Section IIA below. - 11.
+If the applicant originally failed to submit the required application information, or if the submittal contents are not of sufficient soundness, or if the minor deficiencies were not addressed within the completeness review timeframe, proceed in accordance with Section IIB below.